Lions 2013: Australia's selection posers ahead of three-Test series

 The bolter is the player who comes from nowhere to claim a place in the series.

-They have been a rare species in Warren Gatland's squad selection with the return of Matt Stevens, summoned from international retirement, the one genuine wildcard.
+They have been a rare species in Warren Gatland's squad selection with the return of the one genuine wildcard.

 Might Australia chance their arm more freely?